Mirror

 Body Status Score

-What this Body Status Score uses: BMI position vs target (22), recent BMI trend toward/away from target, calorie alignment with your current BMI direction (higher BMI gets weight-loss guidance; lower BMI gets weight-gain guidance), activity support from run/walk + strength scores, vitals context (Heart), and safety context (fever, low SpO2).
+What this Body Status Score uses: BMI position vs target (22), recent BMI trend toward/away from target, calorie alignment with your current BMI direction (higher BMI gets weight-loss guidance; lower BMI gets weight-gain guidance), activity support from run + strength scores, vitals context (Heart), and safety context (fever, low SpO2).
 This is a guidance signal, not a diagnosis.

 Blood pressure & resting heart rate